 Make sure you have more food and water than you plan to consume on your hike.
 Gatorade crystals recommended (or something with electrolytes), and high-energy food bars are great.

-Your first aid kit should include at minimum: pocket mask, Sam Splint, bulk dressings, protective gloves, bandage, scissors and blister dressings.
+Your first aid kit should include at minimum: pocket mask, Sam Splint, bulk dressings, protective gloves, bandages, scissors and blister dressings.

 Good quality compass with built-in declination adjustment, and both topographic and interpretive maps.
 An electronic GPS device only in addition to a compass and map (technology can and often does fail!).

-Fully charged cell phone with extra batteries and a two-way family radio system (FRS).
-A Personal Locator Beacon such as a Spot is also recommended.
-I make sure I always have a fully charged battery pack w cord to be able to recharge my phone.
+Fully charged cell phone with extra batteries, a two-way family radio system (FRS), and a Personal Locator Beacon is ideal.
+I use a Garmin InReach Mini for this purpose, in addition to making sure I always have a fully charged battery pack w cord to be able to recharge my phone.
 You can get these really cheap and they’re small and light to carry.

 Sun glasses, a hat, sunscreen.